85th Academy Awards: Winners and nominees

 The nominees for the 85th Academy Awards were announced on January 10, 2013, at 5:38 a.m.
 PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Seth MacFarlane, host of the ceremony, and actress Emma Stone.
 Lincoln received the most nominations with twelve total, and Life of Pi came in second with eleven.

 The winners were announced during the awards ceremony on February 24, 2013.
 Argo was the fourth film to win Best Picture without a directing nomination, following 1927's Wings, 1932's Grand Hotel, and 1989's Driving Miss Daisy.
 As co-producer of Argo, George Clooney became the third individual to win Oscars for both acting and producing.
-By virtue of his nomination for Best Original Song in Ted, host Seth MacFarlane became the first person since James Franco, who was a co-host and a Best Actor nominee during the 83rd ceremony in 2011, to host the ceremony while receiving a nomination in the same year.
+By virtue of his nomination for Best Original Song in Ted, host MacFarlane became the sixth person since James Franco, who was a co-host and a Best Actor nominee during the 83rd ceremony in 2011, to host the ceremony while receiving a nomination in the same year.
 Silver Linings Playbook was the fourteenth film to earn nominations in all four acting categories, and the first since Reds in 1981.
 At age 22, Best Actress winner Jennifer Lawrence became the second-youngest winner in that category.
 With his third win for Best Lead Actor, Daniel Day-Lewis became the first three-time winner in that category.
 He also was the sixth performer to win at least three acting Oscars.
 Amour was the fourth film nominated simultaneously for Best Picture and Best Foreign Language Film in the same year.
 At age nine, Quvenzhané Wallis became the youngest nominee for Best Actress and the youngest female acting nominee overall.
 Meanwhile, Emmanuelle Riva (aged 85) was the oldest nominee for Best Actress.
 This marked the first time in Oscar history that all five nominees in an acting category (Best Supporting Actor) were all previous winners.
 Skyfall and Zero Dark Thirty's joint win in the Best Sound Editing category was the sixth occurrence of a tie in Oscar history.
+Skyfall won the award for Best Original Song, becoming the first Bond song to win the award.